Titosoft/titosoft.github.io/_posts/2018-02-26-terraform-and-kvm.md

 ## Creating a Terraform configuration file for KVM

 With Terraform installed, let's dive right into it and start creating some infrastructure.
-Create a new directory called "terraform", we will use this directory to store the configuration file of our project.
+Create a new directory called "terraform", we will use this directory to store some configurations files of our project.

 ```bash
 root@ubuntu-host:~/terraform# mkdir terraform